warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 ***Regulation***

-_O. sativa_ Japonica Nipponbare (IRGSP1): ATAC-seq and Chip-seq data from [Lou _et al_ (2019)](https://sorghumbase.org/paper/24376) for rice.
+_O. sativa_ Japonica Nipponbare (IRGSP1): ATAC-seq and Chip-seq data from Lou _et al_ (2019) for rice.

 ### New Functionality & Features

 - Gramene Oryza's Search Results enhancements:

-  1) The Papers tab listing publications describing a gene's function has now a user entry form (_Add Papers_) to suggest gene function given experimental evidence.
+  1) The Papers tab listing publications describing a gene's function has now a user entry form (for example, this is the _Add Papers_ form for gene X) to suggest gene function given experimental evidence.
 Currently, there are 5,743 functionally curated Nipponbare genes.
 We invite you to check out your favorite gene and contribute your expertise! [_This number is only from RAP-DB, ANDREW, are there aditional ones from Gene-RIF?_]

   2) New Sequences tab provides quick access to gene, transcript and protein sequences for gene models.